Updated: 2021-04-29 ** Added NYT story about how vaccines are made, and my guide to how to get vaccinated in Taiwan.

 I want to start out by saying that I am not a doctor (not the medical kind, anyways) and nothing I say here should be interpreted as medical advice.
 I am, however, a scientist, and I thought I could do my part by putting together a list of some resources for people who are dealing with COVID-19 and the associated lockdowns, quarantines, etc. I wanted to gather all these resources in one place for myself and other and also avoid spamming my social media with each of these things individually.

 FYI: Myself and my immediate family are all safe and healthy.
 Vanessa and I live in Taiwan, which has done a fantastic job of controlling the spread of the COVID-19.
-As of March 31, there have been just over 300 cases, and no community transmission.
+There have only been a handful of domestic cases since May 2020, and no community transmission.

 My personal advice for staying safe and sane: